UKCloud/documentation/articles/vmware/vmw-how-create-routed-network.md

         > [!NOTE]
         > For information about distributed networks, see [*How to configure a Distributed Logical Router*](vmw-how-configure-distributed-logical-router.md).
 For information about creating a routed network as a subinterface for L2 VPN, see [*How to configure an L2 VPN*](vmw-how-configure-l2-vpn.md).

-    - Switch on the **Guest VLAN Allowed** toggle to enable tagging of guest VLANs on this network.
+    - Select the **Guest VLAN Allowed** option to enable tagging of guest VLANs on this network.

     ![New Organization VDC Network dialog box - Edge Connection page](images/vmw-vcd10.1-new-network-routed-edge.png)